Azure/azure-powershell/src/StackAdmin/Azs.AzureBridge.Admin/readme.md

 <!-- region Generated -->
 # Azs.AzureBridge.Admin
-This directory contains the PowerShell module for the BridgeAdmin service.
+This directory contains the PowerShell module for the BackupAdmin service.

 ---
 ## Status